What is Invoice Financing or Factoring?

 Prepayments are made by ACH via direct deposit to the company owner’s bank account.
 If you need the money sooner than an ACH, you may ask your financing company to send you the payment via wire transfer, which can be sent the same day to the next day.

-Collecting the Invoice From the Client
+Collecting on the Invoice From the Client

 The invoice factoring company is responsible for the collection of the outstanding invoices submitted.
 Invoices are payable within a certain period of time, and at some point, the client is required to make the payment to the financing company based on the original net terms.
 When the client has paid in full, the financing company receives the money, and the invoice is settled with the client.